cost19130/.github/profile/README.md

 If you are interested in our Action, and would like to join and contribute, please get in touch, following the steps [here defined](https://wiki.fin-ai.eu/index.php/How_to_join).
 More information on participating in COST Actions, can be found [here](https://www.cost.eu/cost-actions/how-to-participate/).

 Join the [Fintech and AI meet-up group](https://www.meetup.com/Fintech_AI_in_Finance/) and attend one of our COST events, e.g. the weekly virtual coffee session.

+## Acknowledgement
+This GitHub Organization is part of the project COST CA19130 FinAI - Fintech and Artificial Intelligence in Finance - Towards a Transparent Financial Industry, and was supported by an STSM from this COST Action.